 psychoeducation Group Therapy for Teens

-Group therapy is an experience where people with similar issues and struggles gather in a shared space.
-These therapy sessions are led by a trained mental health professional.
+Group therapy is an experience where people with similar issues and struggles gather in a shared space while a trained mental health professional leads these therapy sessions.
 Group therapy is a valuable part of the treatment plan for many mental health diagnoses, addictions, and interpersonal struggles.
-There are groups tailored to specific age groups as well, including teens.
+There are also groups tailored to specific age groups, including teen mental health groups.

 Research shows a 73% improvement in teens involved in group therapy compared to other therapies.
 This is because adolescents and teenagers are, by nature, social beings.
-This distinct developmental stage is a time where most begin to explore different types of relationships.
-They start to refine social skills and abilities.
+This distinct developmental stage is when most begin exploring different types of relationships.
+They start to refine their social skills and abilities.
 Thus, the group environment is a natural setting for teens.

 psychoeducation group therapy